LJWatson/website/src/posts/2025-06-15-tag-your-it.md

 categories: "Web life"
 ---

-Adrian Roselli tagged me in his [Tag, you're it](https://adrianroselli.com/2025/03/tag-youre-it.html) post in March, and it's taken me until now to do it.
+Adrian Roselli tagged me in his [Tag, you're it](https://adrianroselli.com/2025/03/tag-youre-it.html) post in March, and it's taken me until now to get to it!

 ## Why did you start blogging in the first place?